Developing next-generation RNAi therapies.

 Chronic Hepatitis B Virus (HBV) Infection

-We have declared a GalXC RNAi platform-based product candidate for the treatment of HBV, DCR-HBVS, and are conducting formal non-clinical development studies.
+We have declared a GalXC RNAi platform-based product candidate for the treatment of chronic HBV in adult patients, DCR-HBVS, and are conducting formal non-clinical development studies.
 Current therapies for HBV rarely lead to a long-term immunological cure as measured by the clearance of HBV surface antigen (HBsAg) and sustained HBV deoxyribonucleic acid (DNA) suppression in patient plasma or blood.
 Dicerna initiated a Phase 1 clinical trial by dosing the first normal healthy volunteer in Q1 2019.
 The Company anticipates human proof-of-concept data from the Phase 1 trial, which is known as DCR-HBVS-101, in the second half of 2019.
 DCR-HBVS targets HBV messenger RNA and leads to greater than 99% reduction in circulated HBsAg in mouse models of HBV infection.
 Based on preclinical studies, and only if we receive appropriate regulatory approval to begin human clinical trials, we hope to determine the potential of DCR-HBVS to reduce HBsAg and HBV DNA levels in the blood of HBV patients in a commercially attractive subcutaneous dosing paradigm.

 GalXC™ Program Partnering Opportunities